-If a pattern of absence occurs, the principal may send a letter home reviewing our attendance policy and/or requesting a parent meeting.
+As absences (total of excused and unexcused) continue to accrue, the principal will send a letter home reviewing our attendance policy, as well as potentially requesting a parent meeting.
 The school may contact Child Protection Services if a child does not regularly attend school.